astranome/stm32basic/README.md

 2: Connect ST-Link adapter to stm32 board and verify that the MCU is visible from there.

 3: Use any of Ubuntu based hosts machines for making a firmware.
 E.g. use Windows Subsystem for Linux (WSL) on a Windows 10 or Raspberry Pi as a standalone build machine.

+#### Setting up Visual Studio Code Remote development in WSL
+In case of Windows PC the most convenient way to work with source files in WSL is to use Visual Studio Code Remote, please follow a [Tutorial](https://code.visualstudio.com/remote-tutorials/wsl/getting-started).

 ### Setting up Linux environment and build applications
 * Get ARM Toolchain: